harrymt/blog/_posts/2020-02-06-css-box-model.md

 How well do you know the CSS Box Model?
 Do you know the differences between the `box-sizing` properties?

-Take this div, how is it rendered?
+Take this div below for example:

 ```css
 div {